mu-box/microbox-docker-postgresql/README.md

 ```

 ## Request PostgreSQL Boxfile Configs
 One of the many benefits of using PostgreSQL is that it doesn't require much configuration.
 The project itself is finely tuned.
 However we know there are settings that users may want to tweak.
-If there's a setting you'd like to modify that is typically handled in the postresql.conf, please let us know by creating a [new issue on this project](https://github.com/nanobox-io/nanobox-docker-postgresql/issues/new).
+If there's a setting you'd like to modify that is typically handled in the postresql.conf, please let us know by creating a [new issue on this project](https://github.com/mu-box/microbox-docker-postgresql/issues/new).

 ## Help & Support
-This is a PostgreSQL Docker image provided by [Nanobox](http://nanobox.io).
-If you need help with this image, you can reach out to us in the [Nanobox Slack channel](http://nanoboxio.slack.com).
-If you are running into an issue with the image, feel free to [create a new issue on this project](https://github.com/nanobox-io/nanobox-docker-postgresql/issues/new).
+This is a PostgreSQL Docker image provided by [Microbox](http://microbox.cloud).
+If you need help with this image, you can reach out to us in the [Microbox Discord](https://discord.gg/MCDdHfy).
+If you are running into an issue with the image, feel free to [create a new issue on this project](https://github.com/mu-box/microbox-docker-postgresql/issues/new).

 ## License
-Mozilla Public License, version 2.0
+This project is released under [The MIT License](http://opensource.org/licenses/MIT).